geerlingguy/ltx2023/README.md

 ![Time Card mini with timer stuff](/images/time-card-mini-timer.jpg)

+The time card's GPS modem is used to acquire the precise time using GPS or GNSS satellites, and that time is then displayed on a tiny 1.3" TFT connected through the Raspberry Pi GPIO pins.

+A Blinkstick Nano shows different colors and patterns depending on what time it is.
+It will help me split up time during a live stream into 5 minute segments, so Chris (from Crosstalk Solutions) and I can keep the stream moving along during the busy day at [LTX 2023](https://www.ltxexpo.com), raising money for the [ITDRC](https://www.itdrc.org).

 ## U-blox GPS/GNSS module Timebeat setup

 Timebeat maintains their own software that integrates PPS output from the U-blox GPS/GNSS module into PTP/PPS inputs and outputs on the Raspberry Pi CM4.
 The `timebeat` service is configured via `/etc/timebeat/timebeat.yml`, and to make sure time is served up through GPS _only_, you will need to edit that file.